What are diatonic scales in music?

 The first column of the table above shows how the scales are just 'rotations' of each other.
 It's obvious that with only seven different notes per octave available, there can only be seven ways to arrange them in order of pitch, i.e., seven scales.

-Now that we have all the sharps and flats available, we can transpose the scales to begin on any note.
-If we transpose them all to begin on the same note, we can see the how each scale's unique series of tones and semitones produces a unique series of notes.
-In the last column of the table above, they've all been arranged to begin on the note A.
+Now that sharps and flats have been introduced into music, we can transpose the scales to begin on any note.
+If we transpose them all to begin on the same note, we can see how each scale's unique series of tones and semitones produces a unique series of notes.
+In the last column of the table above, they've all been arranged to begin on the note 'A'.

 Why are they called diatonic scales?